mindspore-ai/docs/tutorials/source_en/parallel/multiple_mixed.md

 ### Training the Network

 This part is consistent with the pipeline parallel training code.
-Two additional interfaces need to be called based on the stand-alone training code: `nn.WithLossCell` for wrapping the network and loss function, and `nn.PipelineCell` for wrapping the LossCell and configuring the MicroBatch size.
+Two additional interfaces need to be called based on the stand-alone training code: `nn.WithLossCell` for wrapping the network and loss function, and `nn.Pipeline` for wrapping the LossCell and configuring the MicroBatch size.
+Specify the run mode, run device, run card number, etc. through the context interface.
+Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` as  double recursive strategy search mode `recursive_programming` for auto-slicing of the data parallel and model parallel. `stages` is the number of stages in pipeline parallel, and optimizer parallel is enabled by `hsdp`.
 The code is as follows:

 ```python
 import mindspore as ms